The Ghost Patrol

 The Ghost Patrol is a 1923 American silent romantic melodrama film directed by Nat Ross from a short story by Sinclair Lewis, produced and distributed by Universal Pictures.
 It starred Ralph Graves and Bessie Love and is now considered lost.

 The film is a member of the Universal-produced and Carl Laemmle-selected "The Laemmle Nine", which also includes A Dangerous Game, The Flaming Hour, Kindled Courage, The Scarlet Car, The Power of a Lie, The First Degree, The Love Letter, and The Gentleman from America.

 Plot

-In the neighborhood of "Little Hell", Terry Rafferty (Graves), a reformed thief, has fallen in love with Effie Kugler (Love) and is seeking her hand in marriage.
-Effie's father (Williams) refuses, which prompts Terry to get drunk and assault a politician.
+In the neighborhood of "Little Hell", Terry Rafferty, a reformed thief, has fallen in love with Effie Kugler and is seeking her hand in marriage.
+Effie's father refuses, which prompts Terry to get drunk and assault a politician.
 Terry is sent to prison.

-Don Dorgan's (Nichols) 30-year career as a police officer ends when the new commissioner (MacDowell) decides that he is too old.
+Don Dorgan's 30-year career as a police officer ends when the new commissioner decides that he is too old.
 Don realizes that the neighborhood still needs him, and wears his old uniform, becoming "The Ghost Patrol".

 After serving his sentence, Terry is released from prison, and Don brings him to Effie, reuniting the couple.
 When the commissioner learns of the good that Don has been bringing to the neighborhood, he rehires him and promotes him.